w3c/wai-people-use-web/_people-use-web/user-stories-three.md

 Part of Ilya's role is to provide training to employees.
 Most of this is conducted online as staff are spread out geographically.
 Ilya and her staff evaluated a number of training tools, such as video conferencing apps, before finding an effective application with accessibility features that meet the needs of a diverse staff with diverse abilities.
 One of the biggest challenges Ilya faced with these tools was the chat function.
 Many of the tools wouldn't work with Ilya's screen reader and she would miss messages during meetings.

-Outside of work Ilya enjoys cooking, knitting and travel.
+Ilya enjoys cooking, knitting and travel.
 She uses the web to find recipes and patterns that she can use.
 She has also found online communities that she can find out new ideas from.
 Generally these are great although some of them do have a CAPTCHA as part of the login in process.
 This can make it impossible for her to access these forums without someone to assist her through the login process.

 Outside of work Ilya tends to use her mobile phone or tablet much more than a laptop or desktop computer.
-Both devices have built in screen readers and other tools, like zoom, that can really help her.
+Both devices have built in screen readers and other tools, like zoom.
+That makes these devices much easier to use for her.
 Using her mobile while travelling is fantastic as she can check location details and find directions.

 ### Assistive technologies and adaptive strategies used